Why Cairo

 - Q: How long should we plan for the Egyptian Museum or GEM?\n A: Budget 2-3 focused hours with a guide or curator-led highlights tour, leaving time for rest and debriefs.

-- Q: Is Cairo manageable for first-time group travelers?\n A: Yes with clear pacing—stick to curated routes, use vetted buses, and build in quiet spaces for the group to reset.
+- Q: Is Cairo manageable for first-time group travelers?\n A: Yes, with clear pacing.
+Use curated routes, vetted buses, and planned quiet spaces for group reset.